An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Html will recognise single or double quotation marks, but entering double quotation marks would terminate the Elan string.

-Alternatively, you could use the constant quotes within braces as an interolated field.
+Alternatively, you could use the constant quotes within braces as an interpolated field.

 You can also specify a style tag at the start of your Html string, to apply to the whole Html being displayed: